lejogs/lejogs.github.io/_posts/2014-02-02-London-to-Brighton.md

 to burst and I suddenly very unfit straddling my super-light carbon-fibre bike.

-The Beacon slain it was a beautiful down hill into Brighton for the train.
+The Beacon slain, it was a beautiful down-hill into Brighton for the train.
 Plenty more training needed, but it feels like progress.
 <figure class="">
 <a href = "/images/ap/standard/143f33c9aeebdabb_0.jpg">